learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

   def self.new_from_csv(csv_data)
     # Split the CSV data into an array of individual rows.
     rows = csv_data.split("\n")
-    # For each row, let's collect a Person instance based on the data.
+    # For each row, let's collect a Person instance based on the data
     people = rows.collect do |row|
-      # Split the row into 3 parts, name, age, company, at the ", " in the data.
+      # Split the row into 3 parts, name, age, company, at the ", "
       data = row.split(", ")
       name = data[0]
       age = data[1]